The Hurricane Report

 Captain Rodriguez: “Hurricane… what now?”

-Santos nodded weakly.
-Wanted to spice things up in our relationship.
+Santos: Yes he wanted to try his special technique.
 The role play was to “Came here for the inter-departmental meeting about the Henderson case.
 Said he wanted to show me some new… interrogation techniques.”

-“He said it will sound better here,” Santos mumbled, her cheeks flushing red.
-“Less… echo.”
+Santos: “He said it will sound better here less distractions,” (santos mumbled her cheeks flushing red).
+“Less… echoing.”

 Everyone bursts out into laughter again.